Thank you to Ashley of Surf and Sunshine for this wonderful blog about her weekend getaway to Santa Fe.

 Santa Fe has an active evening life where most daytime businesses close early so their inhabitants can enjoy time with friends, like an evening of food and Flamenco at El Farol.

 Just steps from my door at La Fonda on the Plaza (the only hotel that can boast it's ON the Plaza) I didn't have far to travel for unique finds.
-A few of my favorite experiences included the Native American Vendor Program, The Patina Gallery, and Fairchild and Co.
+A few of my favorite experiences included the Native American Vendor Program, the Patina Gallery, and Fairchild & Co.

 For beautiful turquoise jewelry, a signature of Santa Fe, I recommend swinging by Fairchild & Co.
 Their pieces were stunning.
 They also have a healthy amount of Native American inspired pieces.
 It's where I picked up one of my favorite souvenirs from the trip, a new charm for my Pandora bracelet.

 After touring museums and shops, it was only a matter of time before we experienced Santa Fe's nightlife.
-Our first stop, Santa Fe Spirits.
+Our first stop, the Santa Fe Spirits Tasting Room.
 I'm a big fan of "going where the locals go" and as one of Santa Fe's hidden gems, this is definitely where the locals were.

 Owned by local Colin Keegan, the spirits are distilled in-house and designed to capture the essence of Santa Fe.
 They specialize in serving them to you straight in a tasting experience but aren't above making a mean mixed drink either.